The strconv package in Go provides numerous methods for converting to and from string representations of basic data types.

 FormatInt() method always returns the Int64 value.
 With int64(int8 value) code, returned Int64 value is converted to string type.

-cannot use input1 (type int8) as type int64 in argument to strconv.FormatInt in Golang
+cannot use input1 (type int8) as type int64 in argument to strconv.FormatInt

-If strconv.FormatInt() function accepts input value other than of Int64 data type, and it throws the compilation error – Cannot use in1 (type int8) as type int64 in argument to strconv.FormatInt.
+If strconv.FormatInt() function accepts input value other than Int64 data type, and it throws the compilation error – Cannot use in1 (type int8) as type int64 in argument to strconv.FormatInt.

 package main